Nir Cohen

-Nir Cohen (ניר כהן; born June 10, 1981, in Krayot) is an Israeli retired basketball player (2.02 meters/6'7" tall) who was playing as a power forward and a center.
+Nir Cohen (ניר כהן; born June 10, 1981, in Krayot) is an Israeli former basketball player (2.02 meters/6'7" tall) who was playing as a power forward and a center.
 As of 2016/2017 Cohen was a real estate agent.

 Early Career and College ball

 Cohen grew in Hapoel Migdal HaEmek before he moved to play at Hapoel Gvat and then to the Junior Team of Maccabi Kiryat Bialik, Maccabi Ra'anana, Elitzur Kiryat Ata and Hapoel Gilboa/Afula from the 3rd division before moving to the United States playing College Basketball there in 2003.

 Cohen joined Monroe Community College where he began studying Business Administration and played there till 2005, during those 2 years his team won the NJCAA Division I Region 15 Championship twice and he was named NJCAA Player of the Year in the 2004/2005 season.
 Afterwards he turned down offers from the likes of Marist College, University of Buffalo and Robert Morris University, and moved to the NCAA Division I University of San Diego where he played till his graduation in 2007, during those two years he knew harsh matches against Adam Morrison's Gonzaga University.